TylerTemp/SaintsField/README.md

 *   `bool disabled = false` if item is disabled
 *   `string icon = null` the icon for the item.

-    Note: you can set an icon for parent group, but it'll be displayed as title when you get into the sub page and Unity will not scale it.
-For this case you need to ensure the icon is small enough in pixel size, otherwise it'll block the child items.
+    Note: setting an icon for a parent group will result an weird issue on it's sub page's title and block the items.
+This is not fixable unless Unity decide to fix it.

 *   `bool isSeparator = false` if item is a separator.
 You should not use this, but `AdvancedDropdownList<T>.Separator()` instead